EE-modders/SST-tool/README.md

 Furthermore EE Studio was not able to convert images bigger than the original file, which made creating new high(er) resolution textures nearly impossible.

 **SSTtool** solves both problems and allows all tiles and resolutions of a SST-texture to be extracted.

+## Known issues

+- on Windows folder convert does not work, when the file path contains a dot `.` (thanks to @Fortuking for reporting)